damonallison/javascript/documentation/tools.md

 # ncu is a node package.
 Install it.
 $ npm install npm-check-updates -g

-# Show any dependenccies for the project in the current directory
+# Show any dependencces for the project in the current directory.
 $ ncu

 # Upgrade a project